CAFAudit/audit-service-deploy/README.md

     </table>

 4. Check the Health of Elasticsearch
-The health of the Elasticsearch container and / or cluster can be inspect by issuing the following command:
+The health of the Elasticsearch container and / or cluster can be inspected by issuing the following command:
 	`curl http://127.0.0.1:9200/_cat/health`
 	`1492176100 13:21:40 docker-cluster green 1 1 0 0 0 0 0 0 - 100.0%`